jeancflanagan/jeancflanagan/_pages/home.md

 layout: default
 permalink: /
 statement: |+
   I am committed to the idea that all students should have access to a high-quality science education.
-I apply expertise in education research, national standards, curriculum, assessment, and professional development to provide support, training, and resources to educators striving to raise expectations and meet this challenging, but achievable goal.
+I apply expertise in education research, national standards (NGSS), curriculum, assessment, and professional development to provide support, training, and resources to educators striving to raise expectations.
 organizations:
   - name: 'Smithsonian Science Education Center'
     logo: logo-ssec.svg
     period: 2013–present
     role: 'Science Education Research Specialist'
     summary: 'My role on the Curriculum & Communications team focuses on translating research into practice.
-I’m a managing editor on a new (in development) [NGSS](http://www.nextgenscience.org/)-aligned curriculum series, a project lead on the [*Good Thinking!*](https://www.youtube.com/playlist?list=PLHWBid5WSAzT7PN4Q8Mnpk1ZwCb2g_5V_) video series, and a contributor to the [*STEMvisions*](https://ssec.si.edu/stemvisions-blog) blog.'
+Among many cross-departmental projects, I am currently a series developer and managing editor on a new (in development) [NGSS](http://www.nextgenscience.org/)-aligned curriculum series, and was a project lead on the [*Good Thinking!*](https://www.youtube.com/playlist?list=PLHWBid5WSAzT7PN4Q8Mnpk1ZwCb2g_5V_) video series, a [2017 AAP REVERE Awards finalist](http://publishers.org/2017-professional-resources-finalists-winners) for Innovation—Professional Resources.'
   - name: 'Public Library of Science Blog Network'
     logo: logo-plos.svg
     period: 2012–2013